-As specified in [draft-ietf-bess-mvpn-pe-ce-00], in order for two BGP speakers to exchange C-MCAST NLRI, they must use BGP Capabilities Advertisement [RFC5492] to ensure that they both are capable of properly processing the C-MCAST NLRI.
-This is done as specified in [RFC4760], by using a capability code 1 (multiprotocol BGP) with an AFI of IPv4 (1) or IPv6 (2) and a SAFI of C-MCAST with a value to be assigned by IANA.
+In order for two BGP speakers to exchange MCAST-TREE NLRI, they must use BGP Capabilities Advertisement [RFC5492] to ensure that they both are capable of properly processing the MCAST-TREE NLRI.
+This is done as specified in [RFC4760], by using a capability code 1 (multiprotocol BGP) with an AFI of IPv4 (1) or IPv6 (2) and a SAFI of MCAST-TREE with a value to be assigned by IANA.